GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

             select banner from v$version;

     1. For Oracle database version 19c, download the following files.
-The version number (e.g., 19.9.0.0.0) changes over time as Oracle updates them, so always refer to the download page for the most up-to-date filenames.
+The version number (e.g., 19.9.0.0.0) changes, so always refer to the download page for the most up-to-date filenames.

         * instantclient-basic-linux.x64-19.9.0.0.0dbru.zip